wvwwvwwv/scalable-concurrent-containers/README.md

 ## LinkedList

 [LinkedList](#LinkedList) is a type trait that implements lock-free concurrent singly linked list operations, backed by [EBR](#EBR).
-It additionally provides support for marking an entry of a linked list to denote a user-defined state.
+It additionally provides a method for marking an entry of a linked list to denote a user-defined state.

 ### Examples